 Millennials are a driven generation, and for the last 5 to 7 years, they have been rising in the ranks in corporate America.
 They are digital natives and grew up using the Internet and social media to communicate with friends and family.
 That behavior does not change just because they are working for an enterprise company and making investments in IT and technology.

 In a nutshell, today’s buyer is all over the place.
-They are multitasking on several devices at once and at the same time chatting and texting with 15 different people.
+They multitask on several devices simultaneously and chat and text with 15 different people.

 Notice the B2B buyer journey below.
-This shows all the entry points where buyers might realize that they need to purchase software.
+This shows all the entry points buyers might realize they need to purchase the software.
 The journey is not even close to being linear.
-It’s unpredictable, sporadic, and changes for various reasons–personal decisions, business need, etc.
+It’s unpredictable, sporadic, and changes for various reasons–personal decisions, business needs, etc.

-One thing to note here is that buyers spend most of their time researching products and services on Google, reading industry white papers, blog posts, and e-books, and they are always seeking feedback and direction from industry peers, colleagues, and influencers.
+One thing to note is that buyers spend most of their time researching products and services on Google, reading industry white papers, blog posts, and e-books.
+They always seek feedback and direction from industry peers, colleagues, and influencers.

 This buyer journey might seem overwhelming and complicated, especially for the B2B marketers who want to reach them.
 That’s because it is.

-It’s also an opportunity to use data and analytics to understand behavioral patterns and conversations that buyers have as they weave in and out of this crazy purchase journey.
+It’s also an opportunity to use data and analytics to understand buyers’ behavioral patterns and conversations as they weave in and out of this crazy purchase journey.
 Every entry point and purchase factor below can inform a marketing program, advertising campaign, editorial approach, and digital content strategy.
 Additionally, third-party validation can reinforce purchase decision-making and accelerate the buying cycle.
-In this context, third-party validation could be in the form of B2B influencer marketing or even through a formal customer advocacy program.
+In this context, third-party validation could be through B2B influencer marketing or a formal customer advocacy program.

 Just wait until Gen Z starts running the business.

-Even though we’re talking about the B2B by your journey, audience analysis is just as crucial for consumer brands, especially when trying to analyze the shopper journey and, more specifically, Gen Z shopping habits.
+Even though we’re talking about the B2B by your journey, audience analysis is just as crucial for consumer brands, especially when analyzing the shopper journey and, more specifically, when trying to understand Gen Z shopping behavior.